 Thus, we are once again looking for a church, a spiritual home, a place where we can give our life away in the kingdom of God.

-As we have had to church shop two times in two years, I discovered that we have a list of what we want in a new church family.
+As we have had to church shop two times in two years, I discovered that we have a list of what we want in a church.